 - It has also been shown that 9.1% more shoppers added items to their basket when mobile site speed increased by just 0.1 seconds

-Incorporate these three tactics today and you can completely transform your landing page!
+Incorporate these three tactics today and you can completely transform your eCommerce marketing strategies.

-Landing pages are great tools for driving traffic to your website and generating leads for your business—as long as they're effective.
+Landing pages are great tools for driving traffic to your website and generating leads for your ecommerce site—as long as they're effective.
 Use these tips to make sure your landing pages are working for you and your business goals.